 29. The gNB-CU sends the INITIAL CONTEXT SETUP RESPONSE message to the AMF.

-30. The gNB-CU configures additional Uu Relay RLC channels between the gNB-DU and the U2N Relay UE, and additional PC5 Relay RLC channels for the U2N Relay UE for the relaying of U2N Remote UE’s DRBs and SRBs.
+30. The gNB-CU configures additional Uu Relay RLC channels between the gNB-DU and the U2N Relay UE, and additional PC5 Relay RLC channels for the U2N Relay UE for relaying of U2N Remote UE’s DRBs and SRBs.
 Also, such step may configure the bearer mapping between U2N Remote UE’s DRB/SRB and PC5/Uu Relay RLC channel at the U2N Relay UE.

 NOTE 2: This step may be performed earlier.